 As a beginner, you will start with a low EnB or an EnA wing because you do not have the experience to control a twitchy EnC or EnD wing in turbulence.
 Eventually, you will want to journey further and discover greater distances.

 Less self-pitch stable wings require your active inputs constantly, keeping you constantly on the alert, forcing you to be aware of the quality of the air around you.
-This can be terrifying for many pilots and energizing to a few pilots.
-For my temperament, I think a wing that warns me is safer than a wing that gives you over-confidence then collapses without warning.
+One can interpret this as playful, or terrifying.
+For my temperament and skill level, a wing that scares me ahead of danger is safer than a solid feeling wing that gives collapses without warning.
+People stop growing, because they stop playing.
+People believe stories, because they heard it many times.
+Repeating what is not true 1000 times does not make the story true.
+Always use your own judgement and do not accept everything face value.

 Why training Far Beyond SIV/SIKU Matters